-Here are the top two considerations to keep in mind to help you make an educated choice.
+Here are the top three considerations to keep in mind to help you make an educated choice.

 Look for Third-Party Tested Brands

 Third-party tests are done by an independent laboratory and check whether a CBD product contains as much CBD as the company claims it does.
 These tests can also check for the presence of pesticides, heavy metals, and other contaminants.

 These tests are far and away the best way to confirm that the CBD oil product you’re buying is both safe and effective.

 We highly recommend buying only from companies that provide these tests on their website.
 It’s even better if you take a quick glance at the tests yourself to confirm that the product in question contains the right amount of CBD.